 Roughly a dozen people walked past him, some glancing briefly and others appearing not to notice him at all.

-40-year-old Steven McCluskey was fatally injured after getting stuck at the MBTA’s Davis Station in Somerville on February 27.
+40-year-old Steven McCluskey was fatally injured after getting stuck at the MBTA’s Davis Station in Somerville on February 27 at around 5 am.
 McCluskey appeared to have lost his balance and fallen at the bottom of the escalator, causing his clothing to become caught.

 Surveillance footage obtained by NBC 10 Boston showed the man attempting to free himself as his legs moved frantically.
 One bystander briefly tried to help him before walking away.